IvannikovG/ImagesAndPython/README.md

-# ImagesAndPython
+# WORK WITH PYTHON
-my examples of work with images using python
+my examples of work with images, creating functions